grow-with-growth/gymix/README.md

 ### API Key Setup

-This project relies on the Google Gemini API for its AI features.
+This project relies on the local ollama ai and openai api,google gemini api,claude api. for its AI features.

 1. Obtain an API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
 2. The application is hardcoded to look for the API key in `process.env.API_KEY`.
 Since this is a client-side application without a Node.js backend, you'll need to make the key available in your environment.
 For local development, the simplest way is to replace `process.env.API_KEY` with your actual API key string in the code where `new GoogleGenAI()` is called.